nus-cs2103-AY2223S1/ip/README.md

 Deadline is added to the list.

 ```
-Got it.
-I've added this task:
+SLAY BESTIE!
+Your slay✨ is in the list!
 [D][] CS2103T iP (by: Sep 16 2022, 2359)
-You now have 2 tasks in the list.
+You now have 2 slays✨ in the list.
 ```
 ------
 ### `event` - Add an event